By Mark Schaefer

 Adopting “controversial” as a strategy is kind of like adopting “angry” or “love-struck” as a theme.
 If you are forced to aim for the same emotional tone every day, how do you avoid becoming a character instead of an authentic person?

-So I hope some of this makes sense.
+I hope some of this makes sense.
 I am NOT saying that you should never be controversial.
-If you bring your humanity to your blog, occasionally you may strike a chord in others that results in a dispute.
+If you bring your humanity to your content, occasionally you may strike a chord in others that results in a dispute.

 About 2-3 times a year I write a post that results in controversy.
 But my content strategy is not to purposefully churn up a dispute.
 My strategy is to be honest.
 And sometimes being honest requires the courage to say things that go against the grain of popular opinion and to take the heat that comes with it.